This post may contain affiliate links. Please read the disclosure policy to learn more.

 Next, measure out all of your ingredients: Whole milk, sugar, egg yolks, flour, cornflour, and vanilla bean paste or extract.
 (See recipe below for the exact quantities needed.)

-In a large bowl, combine eggs, flour, cornflour, vanilla, and half of the sugar.
+In a large bowl, combine the eggs, flour, cornflour, vanilla, and half of the sugar.

-Whisk together, then set aside until ready to use.
+Whisk everything together, then set aside until ready to use.

 In a saucepan, combine milk and remaining sugar.